califano-lab/ARACNe3/README.md

 ``-o`` is the output directory

 ``-x`` is the stopping criteria.
-It specifies the number of subnetworks to generate (default: `-x 1`), unless the `--adaptive` flag is provided.
-If the user applies `--adaptive`, this number will specify the minimum number of targets per regulator identified in a consensus regulon that consolidates every generated subnetwork (default: `-x 30` if `--adaptive` is specified)
+By default, it specifies a fixed number of subnetworks to generate (default: `-x 1`)

+``--adaptive`` changes the stopping criteria `-x` to specify regulon occupancy, instead of number of subnetworks to generate.
+Regulon occupancy is defined as the minimum number of unique targets observed per regulator, if all subnetworks are consolidated into one (default `-x 30`)

-``-a`` or ``--alpha`` is the alpha parameter for FDR or FWER pruning (default: `--alpha 0.05`)
+``--alpha`` is the alpha parameter for FDR or FWER pruning (default: `--alpha 0.05`)

-``--FWER`` tells ARACNe3 to prune by control of FWER, instead of control by FDR (default)
+``--FWER`` tells ARACNe3 to prune by control of FWER alpha, instead of the default control for FDR alpha

 ``--subsample`` is the population percentage to subsample ($1-e^{-1}$ is default: `--subsample 0.63212...`)

-``--adaptive`` changes the stopping criteria `-x` to regulon occupancy, instead of number of subnetworks to generate.
-Regulon occupancy is defined as the minimum number of unique targets observed per regulator, when all subnetworks are compiled (default `-x 30`)

 ``--noAlpha`` tells ARACNe3 not to prune based on the FDR or FWER (same as: `--alpha 1`)